How to disable offensive content filtering for your Twitter news feed

 Should you do it?

 Honestly, I can’t answer this question for you.
 Some people have thicker skin than others.
-Like I noted earlier in the post, I’ve never really seen anything on Twitter that was so offensive I felt the need to hide it.
+As I noted earlier in the post, I’ve never really seen anything on Twitter that was so offensive I felt the need to hide it.

 Have you changed the setting for sensitive content on your Twitter account?
 Share why or why not in the comments below!